sukesh-ak/EventPipe-Diagnostics/README.md

 ### Using .NET Event Pipe for diagnostics

 EventPipe technology of .NET Core runtime is a cross-platform alternative to ETW on Windows and LTTng on Linux since they work only on a single platform.
-EventPipe deliver the same experience on Windows, Linux, or macOS.
+EventPipe deliver the same experience on Windows, Linux and macOS.

 EventPipe can also be used on any .NET Core applications running on .NET Core 3.0 Preview 5 or later.

 Diagnostic IPC Protocol in .NET Core runtime listens and communicates over a platform-specific transport.
 On Unix/Linux based platforms, a Unix Domain Socket will be used, and on Windows, a Named Pipe will be used.

 ### Why EventPipe for Production Diagnostics
-Because its a cross-platform alternative to ETW/LTTng and also the functionality is built-into .NET Core framework itself.
+EventPipe is the best cross-platform an alternative to ETW/LTTng and also the functionality is built-into .NET Core framework so you don't need any external components.

-Very useful for analyzing CPU usage, IO, lock contention, allocation rate, etc where you might want to capture a performance trace.
+Its very useful for analyzing CPU usage, IO, lock contention, allocation rate, etc where you might want to capture a performance trace.
 This trace can then be moved to a developer machine where it can be analyzed with profiling tools such as PerfView/VisualStudio or visualized as a flame graph with speedscope.

 ### Documentation
-EventPipe-Diagnostics project here contains three functionalities.
+EventPipe-Diagnostics project here contains three functionalities as commands.
   1. PS (lists all process running with EventPipe enabled)
   2. Collect trace (collects trace for a defined period of time)
   3. Analyze trace (prints out the manage stack trace)

-#### Let us see the command-line options
+#### Did someone say Help!!!
 You can use -? option to see all the command line options
 ```
 > DotNetEventPipe -?